skruv/skruv/README.md

 With these it should be pretty simple to add external libraries like editors since key & opaque can make skruv leave those libraries DOM alone even when moving the editor and oncreate/onremove means that you have a place to create/destroy instances of them.

 The vDOM module takes three params: a vNode to use as a root (use html.js to generate this), the document root (usually document.body) and optionally a timeout.
 If a timeout is supplied the renderer will try to chunk work into as many miliseconds as supplied to allow for other event handling and browser paint while rendering.
+This does not work on long lists yet, only DOM's on different depths.

 ## Examples